Holbroitch History, Family Crest & Coats of Arms

 Holbroitch Spelling Variations

-spelling variations in names were a common occurrence.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
+Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Holbroitch has been spelled many different ways, including Holbrook, Holbrow, Holbrooks, Holbroake and many more.

 Early Notables of the Holbroitch family (pre 1700)

 Another 38 words (3 lines of text) are included under the topic Early Holbroitch Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Holbroitch family to Ireland
+Migration of the Holbroitch family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
-Research into passenger and immigration lists has revealed some of the very first Holbroitchs to arrive in North America: Thomas Holbrook settled in Boston Massachusetts in 1630; Charles Holbrick settled in Washington Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.
+Research into passenger and immigration lists has revealed some of the very first Holbroitchs to arrive in North America: Thomas Holbrook settled in Boston, Massachusetts in 1630; Charles Holbrick settled in Washington, Maryland in 1798; Anne Holbrooke settled in Barbados in 1654.